kubernetes-sigs/gateway-api/geps/gep-2162/index.md

 In order for to verify that the list of features reported are indeed supported by GatewayClass tests will be run based on the inferred features from the GatewayClassStatus.
-If the source of features are not inferred (manually provided, or undefined) this will block report from being generating.
+If the source of features are not inferred (manually provided, or undefined) the conformance suite will block the report from being submitted.

 ## Followups